Wheewww…what a long title that was, as this doesn’t really have a short name. I would make an acronym out of it but NUC17IBHS is long too.

 The Final Shave

 To be blunt, this is the worst back shaver I have used to date.
-The safety razor design with an extended handle does not lend itself to properly shave a back.
-You struggle to get the correct angle for the razor to do what it supposed to do effortlessly.
+The safety razor design with an extended handle does not lend itself to properly shaving a back.
+You struggle to get the correct angle for the razor to do what it is supposed to do effortlessly.
 That is the problem, it takes work and it is just way too hard to get the correct angle.
 This is why you don’t see similar designs of back shavers.

-I tried multiple times, but to shortly give up after letting hours pass.
+I tried multiple times, but shortly give up after letting hours pass.
 It kind of pissed me off, it’s that frustrating.
 I can not get an effective shave with this.
 I was able to shave the top of my back and neck with it, granted it took work.
 I was happy with it when I could get the razor to the correct angle.
 It will shave hair if you can get to this mystical unattainable angle on your back.
 I suppose it would work with a partner shaving your back, but I want self-sufficiency in a back shaver and demand this.

 If you have any comments, I would love to hear them.